 Please do not hesitate to contact us at firstname.lastname@example.org for further information.

 Selection will take place early in January.
 Decisions will be announced at the latest at the end of February, both students who are selected and students who are not selected will be informed.
 If you have not heard from us by the end of February please send an e-mail to email@example.com.

 Admitted REU students: Before arrival to CERN

 The information here may be updated as CERN releases details about the 2023 program.

 Passport and Visa

 If you do not have a passport, please apply for one as soon as possible.
 No visas are required for most US citizens if you stay for less than 90 days.
 If you are a permanent resident and need to have a visa to enter Switzerland, please let us know.
 We need to arrange an invitation letter from the ATLAS (http://atlassec.web.cern.ch/atlassec/Secretariat.htm).
 This letter will then be mailed to you so that you can contact the nearest Swiss embassy to apply for the visa.

 Flights / Plane tickets

 Students' travel to CERN will be arranged by the student office at the University of Michigan.
-The ticket will be purchased from our travel agent at Conlin Travel and charged directly to the NSF grant that funds your participation in the program.
+The ticket will be purchased from our travel agent at Collegiate Travel Planners (CTP) and charged directly to the NSF grant that funds your participation in the program.
 If you purchase an airline ticket yourself we will not be able to reimburse you.